Quick answer

 Here’s the quick version.
 If you’re short on time, this is your cheat sheet.

-• Licensing body: South Dakota Department of Health (SD DOH)
+- Standards & inspections: South Dakota Department of Health (SD DOH) under Admin Rule 44:12

-• Application timeline: Plan for 4 to 8 weeks from application to approval
+- Application timeline: Plan for 4 to 8 weeks, depending on your city

 That’s the bird’s-eye view.
-But each of these items has details that matter.
+But each of these items has details that matter, and because licensing is local, the specifics depend on your city.
 Missing one step can delay your opening by weeks or months.
 And operating without proper licensing carries real penalties: fines, shutdowns, and potential criminal charges.

 The rest of this guide breaks each requirement down so you know exactly what to expect, what to prepare, and how long it’ll take.